xLink/data-grid/docs/usage/using-the-data-handler.md

 The data handler is the class that handles and filters the data you passed along.
 In the examples below we'll go over the basic functionality for a data handler.

-Accessing the registered data handler can be done by calling the `getDataHandler` method on the Data-Grid object.
+Accessing the registered data handler can be done by calling the `getDataHandler` method on the Data Grid object.

 	$handler = $dataGrid->getDataHandler();